Compression socks are designed to provide support to your legs and feet while also helping to reduce swelling.

 When to Wear Compression Socks?

-It’s important to know when you should wear compression socks for swelling.
+It’s important to know when you should wear them if you are facing swelling.

 Travelers could benefit from wearing compression stockings (aka hose) during their trip, as travel puts stress on the body and causes many symptoms of low blood flow including edema and fluid retention.